kormax/aliro/README.md

 ## NFC

-### ECP and PLF
+### ECP and PLA

-There is no information in regards to the use of Enhanced Contactless Polling or Polling Loop Filters with Aliro.
+There is no information regarding the use of Enhanced Contactless Polling or Polling Loop Annotations with Aliro.
-Considering that Apple had historically used ECP for all* express-mode-enabled passes and that Google is steamrolling PLF implementation into Android 15's NFC stack, there's a high chance that both device groups will employ the use of their respective polling augmentation technology alongside Aliro.
+Considering that Apple had historically used ECP for all* express-mode-enabled passes and that Google is adding PLA implementation into Android 15's NFC stack, there's a high chance that both device groups will employ the use of their respective polling augmentation technology alongside Aliro.

 What poses a question is whether NFC polling augmentation will fall outside the Aliro specification and become a matter of direct agreement between each hardware manufacturer and Apple and Google, or if both sides may opt to support each other's technologies or even share a common data format for ideal interoperability.

 ### Applets and Application Identifiers

-According tho the fresh (May) release of Google Play Services, Aliro will use two application identifiers:
+According to the fresh (May) release of Google Play Services, Aliro will use two application identifiers:
 1. Primary:
   `A000000909ACCE5501`
 2. Secondary:
   `A000000909ACCE5502`

 ```
 <?xml version="1.0" encoding="utf-8"?>